structurizr/java-extensions/README.md

 Name                                                  | Description
 ----------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------
-com.structurizr:structurizr-adr-tools:1.3.7 | Imports architecture decision records (ADRs) from the adr-tools tooling. com.structurizr:structurizr-analysis:1.3.5 | Provides analysis capabilities, using reflection on compiled bytecode to find components. com.structurizr:structurizr-annotations:1.3.5 | A very small, standalone, library that allows you to add software architecture hints into your own code. com.structurizr:structurizr-dot:1.3.5 | Provides the ability to export view definitions to a DOT file, so they can be rendered with graphviz. com.structurizr:structurizr-graphviz:1.4.0 | Applies the Graphviz automatic layout algorithm to the views in a Structurizr workspace. com.structurizr:structurizr-ilograph:1.0.0 | Provides the ability to export the model to an Ilograph definition. com.structurizr:structurizr-mermaid:1.4.0  | Provides the ability to export view definitions to Mermaid diagram definitions. com.structurizr:structurizr-plantuml:1.5.0 | Provides the ability to export view definitions to PlantUML diagram definitions. com.structurizr:structurizr-spring:1.3.5 | Extends structurizr-analysis to help find Spring components that correspond to Java types annotated ```@Controller```, ```@RestController```, ```@Component```, ```@Service``` and ```@Repository```, plus those that extend ```JpaRepository```. com.structurizr:structurizr-websequencediagrams:1.4.0 | Provides the ability to export dynamic view definitions to WebSequenceDiagrams diagram definitions.
+com.structurizr:structurizr-adr-tools:1.3.8           | Imports architecture decision records (ADRs) from the adr-tools tooling. com.structurizr:structurizr-analysis:1.3.5            | Provides analysis capabilities, using reflection on compiled bytecode to find components. com.structurizr:structurizr-annotations:1.3.5         | A very small, standalone, library that allows you to add software architecture hints into your own code. com.structurizr:structurizr-graphviz:1.4.0            | Applies the Graphviz automatic layout algorithm to the views in a Structurizr workspace. com.structurizr:structurizr-export:1.1.1              | Provides the ability to export view definitions to PlantUML, Mermaid, Ilograph, DOT, and WebSequenceDiagrams definitions. com.structurizr:structurizr-spring:1.3.5              | Extends structurizr-analysis to help find Spring components that correspond to Java types annotated ```@Controller```, ```@RestController```, ```@Component```, ```@Service``` and ```@Repository```, plus those that extend ```JpaRepository```.

 * Extracting software architecture information from code
     * [Component finder](docs/component-finder.md)